 824 S. Dudley St., Memphis, TN 38104 • (901) 774-3212

 Encounter more than 100 years of Memphis history for free at Elmwood Cemetery.
-Underneath the canopy of the all the old trees lies the remains of some of the people who helped shaped Memphis.
-There is no charge to visit, but it does cost if you want a docent-led tour.
+Underneath a canopy of mature Southern trees, you’ll pass the remains of some of the people who helped shape Memphis.
+There is no charge to visit, but if you want a docent-led tour, there is a fee.
 Either way, it is a fun and interesting way to spend a nice afternoon.
 The cemetery is open from 8 a.m. to 4:30 p.m. daily.

-Built during the 1930s and acknowledged as the location of Elvis Presley’s first professional rock ‘n’ roll show, the Levitt Shell is an iconic outdoor performing arts pavilion located in Overton Park.
-Every summer and fall, the Shell hosts more than 50 free concerts (yes, all free!) with blues, gospel, country and rock being the typical genres of the shows.
-So as the weather gets warmer, keep this live music venue on your radar.
-There is no better way to spend an evening than outside listening to live music.
-Dates and times of shows are available are on their website.
+Built during the 1930s and acknowledged as the location of Elvis Presley’s first professional rock ‘n’ roll show, the Overton Park Shell (formerly known as the Levitt Shell) is an iconic outdoor performing arts pavilion located in Overton Park.
+Every summer and fall, the Shell hosts more than 50 free concerts (yes, all free!) with artists across multiple genres, including blues, gospel, country, and rock.
+So as the season progresses, keep this live music venue on your radar.
+You can even bring your dogs along to enjoy the Puppy Bar — the new designated area for dogs and their humans.
+Dates and showtimes are available on their website.

 See the Meditation Garden at Graceland